svmorris/http-remote-shell/README.md

 ### what it's not for:
 This is not meant to replace ssh in any way, it's just a small improvement for longer operations or shells that want to be less obvious than ssh, telnet, or anything else.

+I want to make it clear that this is not for everyone, its a replacement i wrote in a day for a reverse shell and is very good at that but less so at anything else

 ### implementation
 TL;DR: flask web server, with a python requests based client to interface with it